eic/tutorial-analysis/_episodes/01-introduction.md

 Most users will interact with the files in the RECO directory and that is what we will focus on in this tutorial.
 Within the RECO directory, files are organized by campaign (24.04.0 for the April 2024 campaign, for example), detector configuration and then physics process.
 Each physics process will have different sub directories, for example generator version, energy, or Q2.
 The directory structure and number of reconstructed files for each campaign can be found on the Simulation Website [here](https://eic.github.io/epic-prod/campaigns/campaigns_reco.html).

+> Note that S3 is being phased out.
+Simulation campaigns from ~Summer 2024 onwards will only be available on xrootd.
+> Instructions for S3 access are provided for reference only at this point.
+{: .callout}

 ## Access Simulation from Jefferson Lab xrootd

 The prefered method for browsing the simulation output is to use xrootd from within the eic-shell.
 To browse the directory structure and exit, one can run the commands: